cheekychippies/jogJournal/README.md

-Jog Journal is a user-friendly mobile sports tracking application that allows users to track, store, and view their exercises on a map.
+Jog Journal is a simple mobile sports tracking application that allows users to track, store, and view their exercises on a map.

 Technologies Used in the Application